diantanjung/diantanjung/README.md

 ## Hi, I’m Dian Tanjung 👋
-### Your expert frontend partner for React & Next.js builds.
+### Your expert Frontend Dev partner for React & Next.js builds.

 With a focus on clean, maintainable code and attention to design accuracy, I help founders and teams ship fast, responsive, and accessible interfaces from landing pages to full web apps.